The Chromium OS “metrics” package contains utilities for client-side user metric collection.

 On the target platform, shortly after the sample is sent, it should be visible in Chromium through

 Use TrackerArea.MetricName.
 For example:

 chrome://histograms, it will be sent by an official Chromium build to UMA, assuming the user has opted into metrics collection.
 To make the histogram visible on “chromedashboard”, the histogram description XML file needs to be updated (steps 2 and 3 after following the “Details on how to add your own histograms” link under the Histograms tab).
 Include the string “Chrome OS” in the histogram description so that it's easier to distinguish Chromium OS specific metrics from general Chromium histograms.

 The UMA server logs and keeps the collected field data even if the metric's name is not added to the histogram XML.
 However, the dashboard histogram for that metric will show field data as of the histogram XML update date; it will not include data for older dates.
 If past data needs to be displayed, manual server-side intervention is required.
 In other words, one should assume that field data collection starts only after the histogram XML has been updated.

 You should allocate as many buckets as necessary to perform proper analysis on the collected data.
-Most data is fairly noisy: 50 buckets are plenty, 100 buckets are probably overkill.
-Also consider that the memory allocated in Chromium for each histogram is proportional to the number of buckets.
+Note, however, that the memory allocated in Chromium for each histogram is proportional to the number of buckets.
 Therefore, it is strongly recommended to keep this number low (e.g., 50 is normal, while 100 is probably high).